family-walking-around-in-New-York-City

 This is a great place to snap a few family photos and if you need a restroom you can easily pop into the Shops at Hudson Yards here.

-If you’re already feeling snackish, head downstairs to the Spanish Market before starting your adventure on the High Line!
+If you’re already feeling snackish, head downstairs to Mercado Little Spain before starting your adventure on the High Line!

 Walk the High Line